Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single sentence that directly conveys the tool's purpose with no unnecessary words.
-It is front-loaded and highly efficient.
+The description is a single sentence that conveys the core purpose.
+It is front-loaded and efficient.
+However, it could slightly expand on filtering or scoping without losing conciseness.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.